chrisjquinn/Warwick-Report-Template/README.md

 # Overleaf
 Of course, one of the best online editors that gives you a side-by-side code and pdf is [Overleaf](https://www.overleaf.com), upload the files to your account. **Or even simpler**, you can find the template there by searching *"University of Warwick"* (or something similar).

+You can find the template on overleaf [here](https://www.overleaf.com/latex/templates/university-of-warwick-report-template/kfpfvcbkdcdk)